basalt-plateau/foam_pet_2/readme.md

 This pet can interact with Aptos with offline trinkets
 like a "laptop", "desktop", etc.

+With one Foam Pet living in an offline machine and another living in an online machine,
+signatures can happen with QR code to bionic eye gestures,
+as long as both machines have a bionic eye + a screen.

 A Foam Pet with a Docker Vehicle or a PyPI vehicle
 can be adopted from here.